 The exact amount of compensation is fixed and is calculated according to how long your delay was and how far your flight was.
 How much you paid for your ticket does not affect the amount of compensation you can claim.
 This is because the law is there to compensate passengers for the time they lose and the inconvenience of a flight delay, not the price of their airfare.

-If you think you may have a flight delay claim, you can use our free FlightChecker to find out if you have a valid case.
-You can even download our free flight claim letter to send to the airline to get your claim started.
+If you think you may have a flight delay claim, you can use our free flight delay checker to find out if you have a valid case.

 Timeline of events

 26/10/2011 Ron Huzar is delayed on his flight to Manchester